abpframework/abp/docs/en/Deployment/Clustered-Environment.md

 > [ABP Commercial](https://commercial.abp.io/) startup solution templates come with the database BLOB provider as pre-installed, and stores BLOBs in the application's database.

-Check the [BLOB Storing](../Blob-Storing.md) document to see all available BLOG storage providers.
+Check the [BLOB Storing](../Blob-Storing.md) document to see all available BLOB storage providers.

 ## Configuring Background Jobs